 At IcelandGuest.com, our goal is to help make your stay in our country as rewarding and hassle-free as possible.
 Here you will find answers to some of the most commonly asked questions by first-time visitors to Iceland as well as some interesting factoids about our land of fire and ice.

 - Useful statistics for Iceland

 - Where is Iceland?

-- The history of Iceland in few sentences
+- What is the history of Iceland in few sentences?

 - How is the weather in Iceland?